-Urogenital defects are much more common in SACs than in other species.
-Significant defects in females include uterus unicornis, hypoplastic ovaries, double cervices, segmental aplasia of the vagina or uterus, and clitoral hypertrophy suggesting intersex conditions.
+Urogenital defects are much more common in camelids than in other species.
+Important defects in females include uterus unicornis, hypoplastic ovaries, double cervices, segmental aplasia of the vagina or uterus, and clitoral hypertrophy, suggesting intersex conditions.
 Unilateral absence of a kidney is periodically seen, commonly in association with choanal atresia.
 Total absence of kidneys has also been seen.
-Congenital conditions in males include hypospadia, retained testicles, testicular hypoplasia, persistent frenulum, ectopic testicles, and corkscrew penis.
+Congenital conditions in males include hypospadias, retained testicles, testicular hypoplasia, persistent frenulum, ectopic testicles, and corkscrew penis.

-Clostridium perfringens type A is a very important pathogen under stressful circumstances, especially in South America, and results in a high death rate in crias <4 weeks="" old.="" enterotoxigenic="" strains="" of="">4>C perfringens type A are believed to be particularly lethal.
-Clinical signs are similar to those of type A infections in other species, with a rapid onset of neurologic changes followed shortly by death.
+Clostridium perfringens type A is an important pathogen under stressful circumstances, especially in South America, and results in a high death rate in crias <4 weeks="" old.="" enterotoxigenic="" strains="" of="">4>C perfringens type A are believed to be particularly lethal.
+Clinical signs are similar to those of type A infections in other species, with a rapid onset of neurologic clinical signs followed shortly by death.

 Anthrax Overview of Anthrax Anthrax is a zoonotic disease caused by the sporeforming bacterium Bacillus anthracis.
 Anthrax is most common in wild and domestic herbivores (eg, cattle, sheep, goats, camels, antelopes)... read more has been diagnosed in camelids, but vaccination should only be done in endemic areas using a killed product.

 Respiratory infections in North America caused by bacteria remain relatively rare, but in South America the condition referred to as alpaca fever is caused by Streptococcus zooepidemicus.
 The onset of this condition is often preceded by stressful conditions.